vincent-queimado/express-prisma-ts-boilerplate/readme.md

 #### Create a PostgreSQL server instance

 Run `pgAdmin`.
 Right-click on the item `Servers`, select `Create` -> `Server` and provide the connection to your PostgreSQL instance configured in the pgAdmin installation step.
-In the default PostgreSQL setup, the administrator user is postgres with an empty password.
-In the connection tab be sure to have the host set to localhost.
+On the connection tab, make sure you have filled in the host as localhost as well as the access credentials.
 Click `Save` afterwards.

 <div align="left">
   <kbd>